samsung-cnct/chart-vault-etcd/docs/jenkins.md

   The resulting container image will be deployed to the `quay.io` Container Repository at https://quay.io/application/samsung_cnct/zabra-container?namespace=samsung_cnct .

+  Make sure to push these changes to the github repository before the next step.

   * For `solas-chart` derived repositories:

 ```